jradford5/GA_capstone_Airbnb_project/README.md

 [discuss/describe what the data files contained]

+## Data Cleaning

+[discuss which columns were removed/remained]

+[explain what steps you took when dealing with null values]

 ## Feature Engineering

+[mention the features you added to the dataset]

 ## EDA

+[include important EDA plots with explanations of their relevance]

 ## Models

 #### Preparing the Data

+[preprocessing steps]

 #### Fitting and Scoring Models

+[different models used and their results]

 ## Evaluation

+[discuss feature importances and plot of residuals]

 ## Limitations